-Chapter 11: Electrical System
+Chapter 10: Electrical System

-A DANGER!
+DANGER!

-\ EXTREME FIRE, SHOCK and EXPLOSION HAZARD!
+EXTREME FIRE, SHOCK and EXPLOSION HAZARD!

 - To minimize the risks of fire and explosion, NEVER install knife switches or other arcing devices in the fuel compartment. - NEVER substitute automotive parts for marine parts.
-Marine electrical, ignition, and fuel system parts were designed and manufactured to comply with rules and regulations that minimize risks of fire and explosion. - Do NOT modify the electrical systems or relevant drawings. - Have qualified personnel install batteries and/or perform electrical system maintenance. - Make sure that ALL battery switches are turned Off BEFORE performing any work in the engine spaces.
+Marine electrical, ignition, and fuel system parts were designed and manufactured to comply with rules and regulations that minimize risks of fire and explosion. - Do NOT modify the electrical systems or relevant drawings. - Have qualified personnel install batteries and/or perform electrical system maintenance.